 Sex During PregnancySkip to the navigation

-Your interest in sex may change throughout your pregnancy.
-For example, nausea and fatigue in the first trimester and physical discomfort from your enlarged uterus in the last trimester may affect your desire for sexual contact.
+Your interest in sex may change during your pregnancy.
+For example, you may have nausea and fatigue in the first trimester.
+And your enlarged uterus in the last trimester may cause discomfort.
+Any of these things can affect your sex drive.

 Sex during the second or third trimesters will not usually cause any problems.
-Later in pregnancy, you may find sex most comfortable when you lie on your side.
-Also, orgasm close to your delivery date may start uterine contractions.
+Late in pregnancy, you may find sex most comfortable when you lie on your side.
+Also, orgasm close to your due date may start uterine contractions.

-Your doctor will probably advise you to avoid sexual intercourse if any of the following occur:
+Your doctor will probably advise you to avoid sex if any of the following occur:

-- The placenta covers or partially covers your cervix (placenta previa).
+- The placenta covers or partly covers your cervix (placenta previa).

-- Your "water" ( amniotic sac ) has broken (ruptured membranes).
+- Your "water" ( amniotic sac ) has broken.

-- Contractions start earlier than 37 weeks (preterm labor).
+- Contractions start earlier than 37 weeks.
+This is called preterm labor.

-If you are infected with a sexually transmitted infection (STI) during pregnancy, it can cause serious problems for you and the fetus.
-If you are or may be pregnant and are considering having sexual intercourse with a new partner or a partner who may be infected with an STI, use condoms to protect yourself and your baby.
+If you have a sexually transmitted infection (STI) while you are pregnant, it can cause serious problems for you and the fetus.
+If you are or may be pregnant and are thinking about having sex with a new partner or a partner who may be infected with an STI, use condoms.
+They can help protect you and your baby.

 Primary Medical Reviewer Sarah Marshall, MD - Family Medicine